 The falcons all have the hoods over their eyes to keep them calm, but though they can’t see you, they can hear you pretty well.
 I got pretty close up to take pix of them, and those heads would swivel right around like the Exorsist, almost 180 degrees towards you – a little freaky but super cool.

 What I also liked was how the doctors gave a very thorough explanation on the work that the hospital does, which included a live demonstration on two birds to show how they treat the falcons.
-First they showed us how the sedate the falcons with some anesthetic gas that knocks the bird out temporarily so it’s calm enough for the doctors to handle them safely.
-The gas cone is safer than syringes which might send the bird into a frenzy – once the bird’s head is out of the cone it regains consciousness quite rapidly.
+First they showed us how the sedate the falcons with some anaesthetic gas that knocks the bird out temporarily so it’s calm enough for the doctors to handle them safely.
+The gas cone is safer than syringes which might send the bird into a frenzy – once the bird’s head is out of the cone it regains consciousness quite rapidly

 The doctors also told us a lot about falcon care which is quite interesting.
 Falcons need quite a lot of special care, especially when it comes to their talons and their wings.
 They need regular pedicures to ensure their talons don’t get too long and poke themselves, and their wings are so delicate that just one broken feather can throw off their balance completely.
 The hospital keeps a whole stock of molted wing weathers (falcons molt every year) in case they need to replace any broken feathers.